Schedule

 Topic: “Challenges for causal fermion systems and other approaches”

-Moderators: Torsten Asselmeyer-Maluga, Dirk Deckert, Michał Eckstein, Shane Farnsworth, Eduardo Guendelmann, José Isidro, Michael Kiessling, Antonino Marcianò, Barbara Šoda, Christoph Stephan
+Moderators: Torsten Asselmeyer-Maluga, Dirk Deckert, Michał Eckstein, Eduardo Guendelmann, José Isidro, Michael Kiessling, Antonino Marcianò, Barbara Šoda, Christoph Stephan